-- White collared shirt. - · School colour tie. - Clyst Vale V-neck jumper with School colour logo. - Trousers should be plain, black, formal and full length.
-This means no jeans, leggings, chinos or any trousers with rivets or studs.
-Trousers must be worn on the waist. - Skirts should be plain black, and may be worn just about the knee.
-Any issues with exact length will be at the discretion of the College.
-Skirts must be A-line or straight, but not stretchy or 'skater' style. - Knee length black tailored shorts may be worn in the summer. - Black sturdy shoes or all black trainers. - Clyst Vale reversible jacket or other outdoor coat.
+- White collared shirt. - School colour tie. - Clyst Vale V-neck jumper with College logo. - Trousers should be plain, black, formal and full length.
+Trousers must be worn on the waist.
+All trousers must have the Clyst Vale logo rivet on the waistband. - Skirts Blue Tartan Trutex Senior stitched down/Taylor Tartan (blue) skirt and may be worn no more than 2" above the knee. - · Knee length black tailored shorts may be worn in the summer. - · Black sturdy shoes or all black trainers.

+- Clyst Vale reversible jacket or other outdoor coat. - · White socks or black tights with skirts.